Harmelodic/harmelodic.github.io/docs/software-engineering/philosophy-and-practices/organisational-operations/management-vs-technical-leadership.md

 Managers can drift into being in roles likes conductors or band leaders (think music).
 This is a sign management is interjecting too much into technical work, and a sign of weak or non-existent technical leadership (or over-eager technical managers).
 Technical Leadership are the band leaders / conductors, managers are the roadies & band managers.

+Whether its leadership or management, it's important for these people to be _present_ and available for teams.
+When managers and leaders are stretched, or spending there time away from their team(s), or just not able to make time for the people they're supposed to be leading or managing, then they're not able to engage in effective leadership or management.
+Absence results in teams losing focus, increase in conflicts, decrease in alignment with organisational goals & conduct, and/or reduces the social cohesion/relationship between workers and leaders & managers.

+Inevitably, there will be times when leaders and managers need to "step away" to tend to something else.
+When this happens it is important to be transparent and open with the team about why this is needed, what is going on and report back on the status of the work - whilst seemingly "boring" and team members may show disinterest in this, being transparent and reporting back continues to maintain a trusting and open relationship with workers.
+The alternative is not informing workers, which tends to build suspicion into what leaders/managers are up to, and discontent with leaders/managers that they aren't available for teams, and they're prioritising other unknown work.

+Further, on transparency, leaders/managers can often view themselves as "shielding" their teams/workers from unpleasant or controversial work (from "above" or from "the side").
+The fear here is that the teams/workers would be given undue stress and frustration that the leader/manager can protect the teams/workers from.
+This is well-intended, but unintuitively the opposite of what good leaders and managers should be doing.
+By not speaking about the unpleasant work, the workers are not appreciative of the efforts of the leader/manager and, when inevitably the unpleasant work does affect them in an unpleasant way, view the leader/manager as complicit in the presence and manner of the unpleasant work - it also further establishes a culture of "top-down" operation, whereby the leader/manager is paternally "looking after" their team.
+Instead, it is better to inform and be open with the teams/workers, by describing the nature of the unpleasant work that has appeared, the view that the leader/manager has, the problems and constraints that the organisation faces, and what the leader/manager is going to do about it (the workers may even be able to help by providing feedback, support or suggestions).
+This builds and maintains trust, solidarity and a transparent and collaborative culture - and if done openly and regularly enough, will discourage this unpleasant work from appearing as everyone would know that information and communication is handled openly that it would be a socially unacceptable to trigger or cause unpleasant work.